ConvergePanelRESEARCH • VERIFY • GOVERN

 3. 3Note whether models rate it 'partially accurate' — this is common with politically framed claims

-4. 4Read each model's evidence summary looking for the frame, not just the verdict
+4. 4Read each model's evidence looking for the frame, not just the verdict

-5. 5Check for misattribution signals: does the claim attribute words or numbers to a source?
+5. 5Check for misattribution signals: does the claim put words or numbers in a named person's mouth?

-6. 6Apply your own judgment: does the multi-model check change how you'd characterize the claim to someone you trust?
+7. 7Apply your own judgment: does the multi-model check change how you'd characterise the claim to someone you trust?

 Use cases